-These white chocolate pistachio cookies are such a festive Christmas cookie recipe.
+These pistachio cookies are such a festive Christmas cookie recipe.
 They’re studded with chopped green pistachios and white chocolate chips then dipped in white chocolate to make them look just as good as they taste.

 Happy day 3 of Christmas cookie week!
 I’m sharing a new Christmas cookie recipe every day for the next week.
 In case you missed the first 2 days here’s a quick recap: